Music

 Implementation of Music

-- Children also attend a weekly 20-minute singing assembly.
+• Children also attend a weekly 15-minute singing assembly.

-- Opportunities to listen to a range of culturally diverse music are given, such as at the beginning of each assembly and through RIC lessons.
+• ‘Musician of the Month’ where children get the opportunity to listen to a range of culturally diverse music from a different musician each month, such as at the beginning of each assembly and through RIC lessons.

-- In EYFS and KS1, music is taught through the use of active music and free flow activities provided in EYFS.
-The children are taught the key vocabulary needed to succeed in music lessons in KS2, focusing on the skills of – rhythm and pulse, pitch, singing, and instrumental activities.
+• All children learn music through the use of Active Music and free flow activities provided in EYFS.
+The children are taught key vocabulary, focusing on the skills of -rhythm and pulse, pitch, singing and instrumental activities which is built on in each year group.